agwcolor/techconfmigration/README.md

 **Azure App Service**

 I chose the Azure App Service (Managed Service) to create the Web App because it requires fewer administrative tasks and takes care of the server & security maintenance and updates for you.
-It is also usually less expensive than a lift and shift virtual machine migration.
-Since this application needs less than 14 GB/RAM and less than 4 vCPUS, the Azure Web App is a good solution.
+Migrating to an App Service is also usually less expensive than a lift and shift virtual machine migration, although it does require time to refactor the code.
+Since this application needs less than 14 GB/RAM and less than 4 vCPUS, the Azure Web App is a good solution for this tiny app.
 Since this is a dynamic Python app vs a static one, I chose a Linux environment.
 Linux also happens to be less expensive than the Windows environment for App Services.
 I chose the Free plan (Dev/Test) -- F1 -- which provides 60 minutes/day compute & 1GB memory.
 For the purpose of this exercise, I chose Shared Compute since I don't need to scale for this exercise.

 **Database**